> Following F1 Visa interview tips was shared by Chetan.

 - Fact #1 : You want to study, you got admission, you have funds.
 There is no reason to worry about anything.

 - Fact #2 : U.S needs you more than you need U.S A. We have an upper hand!
 So don’t go with a fear whether he’d find you good enough or not.
 Don’t underestimate yourself.
 Go confidently.
 Go like a brave soldier not like a wounded one.

-The only reason we fumble and get tensed is because we feel something is lacking in us and try to convince him on that.
+The only reason we fumble and get tensed is that we feel something is lacking in us and try to convince visa officer on that.